AllenCompSci/Musical-Guacamole/README.md

 $worked on hitboxes with enemies and walls

 @worked on photoshop with guacamole(having trouble with making background transparent to make guacamole a circle) and making methods for the different screens at the beginning

+$refined hitboxes, tried getting color of each pixel to function as walls (TONG ABSENT)